Equine Public Speaking Contest

 The presentations will be recorded for accountability purposes, but will not be shared publicly.

-- Awards will be announced on Monday, March 1, 2021 on this website and on the California 4-H state social media platforms.
+- Awards will be announced the week of March 1, 2021 on this website and on the California 4-H state social media platforms.

 - Evaluation forms will be emailed and awards will be mailed to UCCE 4-H county offices once all awards have been secured from vendors.